hotosm/osm-export-tool/README.md

 Set <code>OSMAND_MAP_CREATOR_DIR</code> to the directory where you installed the OSMAnd MapCreator.

-Set <code>GARMIN_CONFIG</code> the **absolute** path to the garmin configuration file, ./utils/conf/garmin_config.xml by default.
+Set <code>GARMIN_CONFIG</code> to point to the **absolute** path to the garmin configuration file, ./utils/conf/garmin_config.xml by default.

 Update the <code>utils/conf/garmin_config.xml</code> file.
 Update the <code>garmin</code> and <code>splitter</code> elements to point to the absolute location of the <code>mkgmap.jar</code> and <code>splitter.jar</code> utilites.

-Once you've got all the dependencies installed, run ./manage.py migrate to set up the database tables etc..
+Once you've got all the dependencies installed, run <code>./manage.py migrate</code> to set up the database tables etc..
-Then run ./manage.py runserver to run the server.
+Then run <code>./manage.py runserver</code> to run the server.
 You should then be able to browse to [http://localhost:8000/](http://localhost:8000/)

 ##### Celery Workers